-Prerequisite: ACCT 4500.
+Prerequisite: ACCT 4500 with a grade of "C" or better.
 An introduction to the tax aspects of corporations and partnerships.
 This course emphasizes the history, status, and prospects of tax law as it pertains to the corporate and partnership forms of business.